-Here’s a brief plot summary of Macbeth
+Here’s a brief Macbeth summary:

 King Duncan’s generals, Macbeth and Banquo, encounter three strange women on a bleak Scottish moorland on their way home from quelling a rebellion.
 The women prophesy that Macbeth will be given the title of Thane of Cawdor and then become King of Scotland, while Banquo’s heirs shall be kings.
 The generals want to hear more but the weird sisters disappear.
 Duncan creates Macbeth Thane of Cawdor in thanks for his success in the recent battles and then proposes to make a brief visit to Macbeth’s castle.

 Lady Macbeth receives news from her husband of the prophecy and his new title and she vows to help him become king by any means she can.
 Macbeth’s return is followed almost at once by Duncan’s arrival.
 The Macbeths plot together and later that night, while all are sleeping and after his wife has given the guards drugged wine, Macbeth kills the King and his guards.
 Lady Macbeth leaves the bloody daggers beside the dead king.
 Macduff arrives and when the murder is discovered Duncan’s sons, Malcolm and Donalbain flee, fearing for their lives, but they are nevertheless blamed for the murder.